Cyberbit-7/alohomora/README.md

 ### Step 5a
 Click on "Wi-Fi", then in the dropdown, click on "Open in settings", which will boot you into a basic Google window, which is missing a few key features.
 To unlock these features, you will need to to download Alohomora.

+## Warning
+Warning: Alohomora runs off of a file that will be located inside your downloads folder.
+This file will either be called "alohomora-1.1" or "alohmora-main".
+Deleting this file will cause the extension to cease functioning.
+If this happens, you will need to redownload the file, and follow steps 1b-5b in order to restore functionality.

 ## Installing Alohomora

 ### Step 1b